New Jersey Supreme Court

 478 A.2d 364 (1984)

-Kelly (defendant) had a rocky marriage with her husband, who for years had beaten her and otherwise abused her.
+Kelly's (defendant) husband beat and abused her for years.
 One day, Kelly’s husband attacked her in public and ran at her with his arms raised in a menacing nature.
 Not knowing whether he was armed or not, Kelly grabbed scissors out of her purse and stabbed her husband, killing him.
 Kelly was charged with murder, and she claimed self-defense.
-At trial, Kelly called an expert witness on battered woman syndrome, but her testimony was determined to be inadmissible.
-Kelly was convicted of reckless manslaughter, a lesser charge.
+At trial, Kelly called an expert witness on battered woman's syndrome, but the court determined her testimony was inadmissible.
+The jury convicted Kelly of reckless manslaughter, a lesser charge.
 Kelly appealed, claiming that the expert’s testimony should have been admitted at trial.

 Rule of Law